 Variable rate loans have interest rates that vary and are based on a financial market index that changes over time.
 One very well-known financial market index that many variable rate loans are based upon is the London Interbank Offer Rate, or LIBOR.
 Understanding this financial index and how it is determined is important when evaluating variable rate loan products.

 What are LIBOR Rates?

 LIBOR is a benchmark rate that banks charge each other to borrow money.
-More important to borrowers, however, is that this rate is the first step involved in calculating short-term interest rates on a variety of loans — like student loans, mortgages, credit cards, etc. LIBOR is determined daily and is based on rates that a reference panel of banks can borrow from other banks on the London market for each calculated currency, including the U.S. dollar (USD), Euro (EUR), pound sterling (GBP), Japanese yen (JPY), and Swiss franc (CHF).
+More important to borrowers, however, is that this rate is the first step involved in calculating short-term interest rates on a variety of loans — like student loan refinancing rates, mortgage rates, credit cards rates, etc. LIBOR is determined daily and is based on rates that a reference panel of banks can borrow from other banks on the London market for each calculated currency, including the U.S. dollar (USD), Euro (EUR), pound sterling (GBP), Japanese yen (JPY), and Swiss franc (CHF).

 >> Related: LIBOR: What it Means for Student Loans

 You may have noticed that the definition of LIBOR is included when calculating rates for variable rate loans.
 LIBOR’s seven available maturities and associated rates are: overnight, one week, and 1, 2, 3, 6, and 12 months.
 These maturity figures state the cyclical duration for which the variable interest rate can change on your loan.
 For instance, the interest rate on a one-week term can change weekly, and the 3-month term can change every 3 months (or quarterly).
 Because these cyclical changes may change your loan’s interest rate, it is important to note that your monthly payment and the total expected interest owed over the life of the loan may change as well.